psiberx/cp2077-cet-kit/README.md

 registerForEvent('onInit', function()
     GameUI.OnLoaded(function()
-        -- Triggered once the load is complete
-        -- and the player is in the game
-        -- (i.e. after the loading screen)
+        -- Triggered once the load is complete and the player is in the game -- (after the loading screen for "Load Game" or "New Game") print('Loaded')
-        print('Loaded')
     end)

     GameUI.OnUnloaded(function()
-        -- Triggered once the load is started
-        -- and the current game session ended
-        -- (including when the player selects "Exit to Main Menu") print('Unloaded')
+        -- Triggered once the current game session has ended -- (when "Load Game" or "Exit to Main Menu" selected) print('Unloaded')
     end)
 end)